opencomputeproject/Security/RoT/Protocol/Challenge_Protocol.md

 interfaces do not need to change as they already have I2C.

-Active Components with the intrinsic security attributes described in the “Processor Secure Boot Requirements” document do not need to place the physical Cerberus microcontroller between their Processor and Flash.
-Active Components that do not meet the requirements described in the “Processor Secure Boot Requirements” document are required to implement the Cerberus micro-controller between their Processor and Flash to establish the needed Root-of-Trust.
+Active Components with the intrinsic security attributes described in the "Processor Secure Boot Requirements" document do not need to place the physical Cerberus microcontroller between their Processor and Flash.
+Active Components that do not meet the requirements described in the "Processor Secure Boot Requirements" document are required to implement the Cerberus micro-controller between their Processor and Flash to establish the needed Root-of-Trust.
 Figure 1 Motherboard I2C lane diagram, represents the pre-boot and post-boot measurement challenge channels between the motherboard PA-RoT and Active